 Bryan University keeps all of your personal, financial and identifying information strictly confidential.
 To this end, we ask for a personal identifier such as your social security number whenever you contact us for information.
 This is done not merely for our convenience, but as a protective measure to safeguard your information.
 Furthermore, federal FERPA laws govern and restrict the information we can give to others (parents, for instance).

 - How do I know if I qualify to receive Federal Financial Aid?
-The following is a general list of the requirements:

 - You must be a United States citizen or eligible noncitizen of the United States with a valid Social Security Number (SSN).

 - You must have a high school diploma or a General Education Development (GED) certificate.

 - You must enroll in an eligible program as a regular student seeking a degree or certificate.